VIOLENCE AGAINST WOMEN HAS DOUBLE IMPACT FOR VICTIMS

 When Muslim rebel groups joined forces and started conquering large areas of CAR at the end of 2012, Christians faced specific targeting in the form of assault, looting and murder.
 Thousands of women were raped.

-In the violent Boko Haram insurgency in northern Nigeria that began in 2009, violence against women formed an integral part of the group’s strategy to bring the area to its knees and force them to accept strict Sharia rule.
+In the violent an extremist group that is located primarily in Northern Nigeria insurgency in northern Nigeria that began in 2009, violence against women formed an integral part of the group’s strategy to bring the area to its knees and force them to accept strict Sharia rule.
 At least 2,000 women and girls have been abducted, and as a rule they face systematic Islamization.
 Christians who are rescued or escaped are guilt-ridden afterwards.

 Violence against women often has a double impact.
 “First they suffer the violence and then they suffer the sinful responses of families to the incident.
 The Church in CAR or northern Nigeria has not been immune to it,” explains the Open Doors trauma care coordinator for Africa.